 Manual PWA installation

-To manually install a PWA (ideal for testing or smaller team sizes), open a PWA link on a device you’d like to install it on.
+To manually install a PWA (ideal for testing or smaller team sizes), open a PWA link on a device you would like to install it on.
 Once the page is loaded, look at Chrome’s omnibar for a circular plus icon.
 Click it, then click install.

 Manual installation of PWAs is optional.
 Users can simply use the PWA link to launch the a session from within their browser (the option to install is still available).